austinslatey/rebate_popup/README.md

 - Need to find a solution for the user to either print the rebate form immediately, or possibly emailed to them to print at a later date.
     - Potentially using SMTP Mailer system

+## Requirements
+- This popup/feature needs to be written in Liquid Template Language (Shopify)
+- Send email and/or allow the user to download the rebate form either before or after the user makes a purchase.
+- Follow the wireframe given via PDF from retailer or go a custom route